 - Work alongside with Exercise Physiologist to maintain your strength, balance and physical fitness.

-- Assess and treat muscle or joint pain/ stiffness which is a common problem in dementia patients
+- Assess and treat muscle or joint pain/ stiffness which is a common problem in patients

 - Provide education to family/ carer on how to transfer patients safely